Spina02/Scientific-Computing-Toolbox/README.md

 ├── scientific_toolbox/
 ├── src/
 │   ├── Interpolation_Module/ # Here you can find the Interpolation Module CMakeLists.txt
 │   ├── ODE_Module/           # Here you can find the ODE Module CMakeLists.txt
-│   └── python_bindings
+│   ├── Statistics_Module/    # Here you can find the Statistics Module CMakeLists.txt
-│   └── Statistics_Module/    # Here you can find the Statistics Module CMakeLists.txt
+│   └── python_bindings/
 ├── tests/
 ├── CMakeLists.txt
 ├── MIT-License.txt